SanjaBozic/Game-UhvatiMe/README.md

 ## Game for small children,
 ### Made in UPBGE

-Game in which you small children learn how to recognize fruit and catch them in a small basket.
+Game in which small children learn how to recognize fruit and catch them in a small basket.
 The fruit falls from the above and you can catch the fruit with a basket which is controlled by the arrow keys.
 If you catch the wrong fruit you lose a life (out of 3 lives).
 You get a point if you catch the right fruit.